hbctraining/Intro-to-ChIPseq-flipped/lessons/01_ChIPseq_design_and_workflow.md

 ## Public resources

-To that end, there are various consortia that have formed to collect data across studies and make it publicly available.
+There are various consortia that have formed to collectdata across studies and make it publicly available.
 Ultimately, resources like this enable researchers to piece together the epigenomic landscape contributing to cell identity, development, lineage specification, and disease.

 ### The ENCODE project